 8. Weather: Heavy rain, fog, hail, wind, ice and snow can cause adverse driving conditions.
 Truck drivers should be aware of the current weather and weather conditions they may pass through down the road.
 This may mean securing a safe location to pull off the road and wait for the weather to change.

-If you have been involved in a wreck with an 18-wheeler, call Bailey & Oliver Law Firm today at 479-202-5200, click the CHAT NOW at the top of this page or visit our office.
-Our office is located just West of Exit 81 off I-49 at 3606 W. Southern Hills Blvd., Rogers, Arkansas.
+If you have been involved in a wreck with an 18-wheeler, call the truck accident lawyers at Bailey & Oliver Law Firm today at 479-202-5200, or please contact our office today.
 We serve Rogers, Bentonville, Springdale, Lowell, Bella Vista, Centerton, Decatur, Highfill, Cave Springs, Gravette, Pea Ridge, Fayetteville, Huntsville, Berryville, Eureka Springs, all of Arkansas and surrounding states.